 Connect a Ethernet cable from the Arduino Ethernet shield to your PC/Laptop

-Load this code onto the Arduino.
+Load this code (link provided on purchase) onto the Arduino.

 Open up your favorite browser and copy this address onto it: